shellscape/webpack-plugin-serve/recipes/multi-entry.md

 module.exports = {
   entry: {
-    app1: ['./app1.js', 'webpack-plugin-serve/client'],
-    app2: ['./app2.js', 'webpack-plugin-serve/client'],
-    app3: ['./app3.js', 'webpack-plugin-serve/client'],
+    landing: ['./landing.js', 'webpack-plugin-serve/client'],
+    checkout: './checkout.js',
-    app4: ['./app4.js', 'webpack-plugin-serve/client']
+    worker: ['./worker.js', 'webpack-plugin-serve/client']
   },
   // ...rest of your config
 };
 ```

+Note that we left the client script off of one of the entries.
+It's not required that _all entries_ have the client script - only those you wish to use the client-side features for.

 ### 🍰 Dessert

-Now you can go home in peace, the next day you are going to have `HMR` enabled for all your entries.
+Go forth with a full belly and contentment, for you've enabled client-side goodies for your entries.